 As the COVID-19 pandemic has shifted many universities online for the upcoming fall semester and dramatically increased the number of individuals enrolled in online-learning platforms such as Coursera, one thing is clear: The way we approach higher education in the United States is changing.
-And President Trump’s recent executive order directing the federal government to consider skills as well as degrees in hiring employees is a big win for those who want our federal workforce to keep pace with that change.
+And President Trump’s recent executive order directing the federal government to consider skills in hiring employees is a big win for those who want our federal workforce to keep pace with that change.

 To keep the American workforce competitive in the 21st century, we need to be deliberate about how our nation finds and develops talent.
 In the post-pandemic economic recovery, leveraging all of the educational tools at our country’s disposal is not a luxury, but a necessity.
 And to that end, the Ivanka Trump–led American Workforce Policy Advisory Board has spearheaded the administration’s advocacy for apprenticeships, online learning, and vocational training as cornerstones of educational reform.

 We cannot, of course, discount the importance of liberal-arts education.
 To take one example, Goldman Sachs CEO David Solomon noted last year that the ability to write well is increasingly rare, even at his firm.
 He praised liberal-arts institutions for equipping students with the communication and interpersonal skills necessary to succeed in the professional world.
 Any national workforce policy must recognize the importance of these “soft skills.”

 And that is the beauty of the president’s recent executive order: Except when legally necessary, it directs the government to consider a candidate’s actual skills, rather than just his degree.
 With the domestic challenges and geopolitical threats that America faces today, our government should be intentional about how it hires and nurtures talent.
 Difficult problems demand a workforce that is up to the task of finding and implementing solutions.